 Back up your staging site.
 Beta software is for testing, not production.
 Set up a staging copy of your site and test the beta there.
 If your host offers one-click staging (365i does), use it.

 Audit your plugins.
 Major WordPress releases often break plugins that use deprecated functions or hook into internal APIs that changed.
-Check that your critical plugins have released updates recently.
+Check your critical plugins have released updates recently.
 Anything not updated since 2024 is a risk.

 Think about AI readiness.
 If you're a developer or agency, start looking at the Abilities API documentation.
 Registering abilities now means your plugins will be AI-agent-ready when 7.0 launches.
-The Chrome auto-browse agent and similar tools are already changing how users interact with websites.
-WordPress catching up with native AI integration is overdue.

 And if your site still doesn't have AI discovery files, the combination of WordPress's new AI infrastructure with proper AI visibility creates a much stronger foundation than either approach alone.
+But AI tools need guardrails too: Amazon's Kiro AI assistant deleted a live server and caused a 13-hour AWS outage when it operated without proper permission checks.

 Frequently Asked Questions